 where $v_{center}$ and $v_{targ}$ are vectors pointing toward the center of the tracked space and in the direction in which the current user proceeds, respectively.
 The main idea of CTG is to slow down the user when the user is moving away from the center of the tracked space.

-\begin{itemize} \item Advanced CTGs \end{itemize} We propose the {\it Advanced CTG (ACTG)} algorithm, which is similar to CTG.
-When the agent is moving away from the center of the tracked space, larger translation gains are applied to slow down the agent; similarly, smaller translation gains are applied when a user is heading toward the center of the tracked space.
-The unnoticeable minimum and maximum thresholds of translation gains were selected as 0.86 to 1.26, respectively, as introduced in \cite{steinicke2010estimation}.
-The output translation gain is calculated as follows:
+\begin{itemize} \item Advanced CTGs \end{itemize} Here, we propose the {\it Advanced CTG (ACTG)} algorithm, which is similar to CTG (See Algorithm \ref{alg1}).
+When the user is moving away from the center of the tracked space, larger translation gains are applied to slow them down; similarly, smaller translation gains are applied when the user is heading toward the center of the tracked space.
+The unnoticeable minimum and maximum thresholds of translation gains were selected as 0.86 and 1.26, respectively, as introduced in \cite{steinicke2010estimation}.
+Hence, the output translation gain of ACTG is calculated as follows:

-where $\alpha_{center}$ is the angle between the target direction and the direction toward the center of the room, ranging in $(-\pi, \pi )$.
+where $\alpha_{center}$ is the angle between the user's direction and the direction toward the center of the room, in \red{the range} $(-\pi, \pi )$.
 This provides a smooth change in the translation gains when the user is changing direction.